Poisoning in dogs (types, tips & symptoms)

 Make sure he doesn't get the poisons to snap.

-- Medications (Some are more toxic and some are less toxic, but generally all medications should be kept out of your dog's reach!)
+- Medications (Some are more toxic and some less, generally speaking, but all medications should be kept out of your dog's reach!)

 - Household chemicals (cleaning agents, detergents, solvents, paints, etc.)

 - Especially in puppies, nicotine can lead to circulatory collapse.